-The Catholic countries of Italy, Spain, Portugal and Poland immediately adopted Pope Gregory XIII’s decree, with France and Luxembourg soon following.
-However, by the 1500’s the Roman Catholic Church’s influence on Europe had waned and some countries were either slow to adopt (such as Hungry in 1587), or were distrustful of the Roman Catholic Church and resisted adopting the new and improved calendar.
+The Catholic countries of Italy, Spain and Portugal immediately adopted Pope Gregory XIII’s decree, with France and Luxembourg soon following.
+However, by the 1500’s the Roman Catholic Church’s influence on Europe had waned and some countries were either slow to adopt (such as Hungry in 1587), or were distrustful of the Roman Catholic Church and resisted adopting the new (and improved) calendar.

 The notable standout was England and the English colonies (including America), which continued to use the Julian calendar long after most of Europe had switched to the Gregorian calendar.
 In fact, England and the colonies did not adopt the Gregorian calendar until 1752, almost 170 years after Pope Gregory XIII’s decree.
 However, by that time the Julian calendar had slipped 11 days relative to the Gregorian calendar.